aosmith16/dallas-OR-ukes/content/_index.markdown

 ## Current song list

 This is the list of songs we play at every meeting.
-We play additional songs as requested, so bring something to share!
+We play additional songs each time, so bring something to share!

 + **San Francisco Bay Blues** - page 294 of <span style="color:royalblue">Blue Daily Ukulele</span>
 We play more-or-less the Eric Clapton version, which you can [listen to here](https://www.youtube.com/watch?v=qKi3ruCmZxk)